The Harder They Come (song): Madness version

 "The Harder They Come" was released as a single by English ska band Madness in November 1992 after a successful reunion concert held at London's Finsbury Park.
 The single was recorded live at the event along with its B-sides.
 Although in 1992 Madness had success with reissues of "It Must Be Love" and "My Girl", their version of "The Harder They Come" failed to make the top 40 in the UK Singles Chart, peaking at number 44.

-However, this single was notable as Madness performed it on Top of the Pops from Red Square in Russia by satellite.
+However, this single was notable as Madness performed it on Top of the Pops from Red Square in Moscow, Russia by satellite, with bassist Mark Bedford and saxophonist Lee Thompson being absent from this performance.